 If modeling the design requires that an function argument be accessed multiple times, Xilinx recommends that you model the design using streams.
-See HLS Stream Library in Chapter 2.
 Use streams to ensure that you do not encounter the issues discussed in this section.
-The designs in the following table use the Coding Examples in Chapter 1.
+The designs in the following table use the Coding Examples.

-Table 3-3: Example Design Scenarios
+Table 45: Example Design Scenarios